Super Mario Bros. (film): Writing

-Despite working well with the directors, Bennett and Runté were dismissed by the producers for being too comedic and the British writing team of Dick Clement and Ian La Frenais were brought on to deliver a more adult and feminist tone.
-Princess Daisy and Lena's roles were expanded while Bertha, a black woman, was introduced.
-This script signed the main cast, finally convincing Bob Hoskins to take on the role of Mario.
+Though working well with the directors, the producers dismissed Bennett and Runté from the project for being too comedic and replaced them with the British writing team of Dick Clement and Ian La Frenais to deliver a more adult and feminist tone.
+Princess Daisy and Lena's roles were expanded and Bertha was introduced as a black woman.
+With this script, the main cast signed, and Bob Hoskins was finally convinced to take the role of Mario.
 The film officially moved into pre-production.
-However, producers Joffé and Eberts feared the project had both skewed too far from the intended young adult/family audiences and had become too effects-heavy to film within budget, so without informing directors Morton and Jankel or the signed cast they hired screenwriters Ed Solomon and Ryan Rowe to provide a more family-friendly script with more restrained effects requirements.
-The script doctoring was partially motivated by Disney purchasing the film's distribution rights.
-The cast only discovered the new screenplay upon arriving in Wilmington, North Carolina.
+However, producers Joffé and Eberts feared the project had both skewed too far from the intended young adult and family audiences, and had become too effects-heavy to film within budget, so without informing directors Morton and Jankel or the signed cast they hired screenwriters Ed Solomon and Ryan Rowe to provide a more family-friendly script with more restrained effects requirements.
+The script doctoring was partially motivated by a studio purchasing the film's distribution rights.

-Directors Morton and Jankel considered leaving the project but decided to stay after talking it over with each other and realizing that no other director could at that point come on and understand the material enough to properly adapt it.
-Morton and Jankel also felt they owed it to the cast/crew and believed they could reclaim their vision during production.
+Directors Morton and Jankel considered leaving the project but decided to stay after discussing together and realizing that no other director could at that point understand the material enough to properly adapt it.
+Morton and Jankel also said they owed it to the cast and crew and believed they could reclaim their vision during production.
 Rowe returned home to work on another project, but Solomon remained for several weeks to provide additional rewrites.
-Without invitation, Bennett and Runté took a road trip to Wilmington whereupon they were immediately re-hired.
+Without invitation, Bennett and Runté traveled to Wilmington and immediately returned to the project.
 They would remain through production to provide final rewrites, dialogue for ADR, and the dialogue for the expository animated dinosaur opening.
 The intelligent fungus was inspired by both the Mushroom Kingdom from the games and tabloid reports of a discovered gigantic fungus.
-Production Designer David Snyder recalled: "As each script developed the fungus was sort of a metaphor for the mushroom element in a Nintendo game."
+Production designer David Snyder recalled: "As each script developed the fungus was sort of a metaphor for the mushroom element in a Nintendo game."
 Joffé reflected, "For me a screenplay is never finished [...]
 You work a screenplay all the time.
 When you bring actors in a screenplay goes through another evolution.
 So you can say that rather like the fungus in the movie the screenplay constantly evolves."